 The Nutrition Support Community Dietetics Team at the 5 Boroughs Partnership NHS Foundation Trust in North West England has utilised the malnutrition pathway materials as part of their ‘Nutrition Link Programme’.

-The aim of this programme is to improve the quality of nutritional care for patients by providing training to care homes and in-patient ward representatives, who are referred to as ‘Links’.
+The aim of this programme was to improve the quality of nutritional care for patients by providing training to care homes and in-patient ward representatives, who are referred to as ‘Links’.

 ‘Links’ are enlisted as a nutritional care lead, acting as a point of contact for staff to disseminate information and lead practical application of nutritional care in their setting.
 It is hoped that improved standards of nutritional care will improve the quality of life of the patients and increased knowledge will contribute to promoting and encouraging appropriate prescribing and use of oral nutritional supplements.

-The programme was implemented in care homes and in-patients rehab wards in community hospitals in St. Helens and Knowsley.
+The programme was implemented in care homes and with in-patients in community hospitals and on mental health wards in St. Helens and Knowsley.
 Education sessions were run in various venues across the area.

 The programme began with a scoping meeting to correlate feedback from care homes and community wards on the type of education they would like to receive on malnutrition, in order to address any gaps in knowledge.
 Based on this feedback, a series of eight education sessions were planned and these are now run on a quarterly basis, consisting of a two-year cycle.